Ohio High School Boys Basketball Poll - Portsmouth Daily Times

 |13-3

-Others receiving 12 or more points: Malvern 16, Cedarville 14, Cin.
-College Prep 13, Hannibal River 12
+Others receiving 12 or more points: Cedarville 21, Maria Stein Marion Local 18